 Advanced Technology Drives Down Heating Costs

 The most reliable strategy for driving down heating costs is to invest in energy-saving property improvements, such as insulation, leak sealing and high-efficiency heating equipment.
-The cost of upgrading your heating equipment is lower when you stay with the same fuel instead of converting.

 Here is a quick look at some of the strategies you can use to take control of your heating costs.